 “What we desperately need is a kind of deregulation that will simplify the issuing and obtaining of permits to explore shale gas,” Gryzewski said.
 “But things are moving so slowly here.
 You may see a couple of big players pulling out soon.”

 Exxon, the largest U.S. oil company, decided to exit Poland last year after two exploratory wells failed to flow at rates justifying production.
-Other companies with Polish licenses include state-controlled Polskie Gornictwo Naftowe i Gazownictwo SA, ConocoPhillips (COP), Chevron Corp.
-(CVX) and Talisman.
+Other companies with Polish licenses include state-controlled Polskie Gornictwo Naftowe i Gazownictwo SA, ConocoPhillips (COP:US), Chevron Corp.
+(CVX:US) and Talisman.

 Shale-gas producers use hydraulic fracturing, or fracking, to tap fuel from rock.
 The technique, which involves blasting water, sand and chemicals underground to open fissures, has allowed the U.S. to surpass Russia as the biggest gas producer.
 Concerns among environmental groups, regulators and landowners that fracking may contaminate water have led France and Bulgaria to ban the practice.
 Other European nations are reviewing it.